stg7/dash_encoder/README.md

 if you ever wanted to create an own DASH video server, you can use the provided script to create DASH compatible manifest files, and the used audio/video segments, however this script is more a "teaching" script.

-to playout the videos you either use the DASH.JS player or SHAKA-Player or something else (see dash.html, change `src="...."` to your corresponding manifest file).
+to playout the videos you either use the DASH.JS player or SHAKA-Player or something else (see dash.html, change `src="...."` to your corresponding manifest file). in addition you can also use the `dash_server.py` to check your encoded videos.

 ## requirements